 Message Testing is the technique of trying out alternative messages on an audience sample, before you use the messages publicly.

 First, you write several alternative messages.
 Second, you identify a sample audience group, generally called a focus group.
-Third, you assemble the group in person, show them your messages, and ask for their reactions.
-Or you can communicate with the members of the group via mail, email or telephone.
+Third, you assemble the group in person, show them your messages, ask for their reactions, and analyze the results.
+Alternatively, you can assemble a virtual or online focus group.

 Generally speaking, it's a good practice to enlist the help of a research expert, because there are pitfalls here that may not be obvious to the non-expert; for example, Nonresponse Bias and Dishonest Answers.